 Dear Clients and Friends,

-The report found below gives our sense of the current m&a trends and deals in the Enterprise Data and Analytics sector that we follow and sometimes lead.
-Please see below for our Enterprise Data & Analytics Report.
+The report found here gives our sense of the current m&a trends and deals in the Enterprise Data and Analytics sector that we follow and sometimes lead.
+Please click here for our April Enterprise Data & Analytics Update.

 As companies adapt to being data-powered organizations, data analytics is fast becoming a core driver for decision making.
 By and large this is a good thing.
 Except when it isn’t….